Business Visitor Visa Australia

 Visitor Visa (Subclass 600) – Business Visitor Stream

-The Visitor Visa 600 – Business Visitor stream is the main option for travellers who are not eligible for eVisitor/ETA or who need a more flexible visa arrangement.
+Best for travellers who are not eligible for eVisitor/ETA or have a more complex situation.

-- Must be a genuine visitor, with sufficient funds and the intent to leave at the end of his/her stay
+- Must be a genuine visitor with sufficient funds

 eVisitor (Subclass 651) – Business Visitor Use